Taxco Mexico: Things to Do, Where to Stay + What to Eat

 Two white VW bugs, the taxis of Taxco, Guerrero traverse through the cobblestone streets.
 In the background are white buildings with terracotta roofs.

-Taxco Tours From Mexico City
+Day Trip to Taxco From Mexico City

-Where to Stay in Taxco: Hotels and Hostels
+Where to Stay in Taxco Mexico

 Hotel de Cantera Y Plata ($$$) | Luxury boutique hotel with panoramic views, a swimming pool, and jacuzzi